divnix/digga/README.md

 > maturing _well_ [for a while](https://github.com/divnix/devos/tree/17713c22d07c54525c728c62060a0428b76dee3b).

-The DevOS library is the underlying library implementation for the [DevOS template](https://github.com/divnix/devos).
+Digga is the underlying library implementation for the [DevOS template](https://github.com/divnix/devos).
 There is an API to create productive personal and professional flakes in a clean and organized manner.
 By using this library your creations will be part of a community-first sharing